 One of the most popular aquariums in the country, the Shedd houses more than 32,500 creatures from around the world.

-Get an up-close look at piranhas, snakes, and stingrays.
-"Amazon Rising," an 8,600-square-foot exhibit that resembles a flooded forest, re-creates the rise and fall of floodwaters.
+Get an up-close look at piranhas, snakes, and stingraysat "Amazon Rising."
+The 8,600-square-foot exhibit resembles a flooded forest and re-creates the rise and fall of floodwaters.

-Catch live jazz on the Shedd's north terrace on Wednesday evenings 5–10 pm June through early September.
+June through early September, catch live jazz on the Shedd's north terrace on Wednesday evenings from5 to 10.
 It coincides with Navy Pier's fireworks.
 A gorgeous view of the lake and skyline can make for a magical night.